Samsung/tizen-docs/docs/application/native/guides/text-input/autofill-service.md

     }
     ```

-2. Send the result whether the autofill data is present or not and the authentication information:
+2. Send the result whether the autofill data is present or not and the authentication information with the `autofill_service_send_auth_info()` function:

     ```c
     static void send_auth_info(int context_id, const char *app_id, const char *view_id)